Eloy Jiménez Player Props: White Sox vs. Guardians

 Eloy Jiménez At The Plate

-- Jimenez has had an RBI in 31 games this season (44.9%), including 12 multi-RBI outings (17.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Jimenez has an RBI in 31 of 70 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run 32 times this year (46.4%), including one multi-run game.
+- In 32 of 70 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.